haganbt/pepp/README.md

 # PEPP - PYLON Exporter++
 PEPP is a utility for exporting data from DataSift's PYLON product in either JSON or CSV format, optionally saving the data to local file.
-PEPP also supports the ability to automatically generate Tableau workbooks and comes equiped with a number of use case driven examples out of the box.
+PEPP also supports the ability to automatically generate Tableau workbooks and comes equipped with a number of use case driven examples out of the box.

 It is the goal of this utility to support any type of analysis requests using a config (not code) approach.